Water quality

 Chichester Harbour Recreational Waters

 Chichester Harbour is one of the most intensively used recreational waters in the UK.
-It is used by a large number of small boats and is extensively used for sail training.
-There is also considerable harvesting of shellfish within the harbour.
+It is used by a large number of small boats and used for sail training.
+There is also harvesting of shellfish within the harbour.

 Therefore, the council, in conjunction with the Chichester Harbour Conservancy, monitor the quality of the water within the Chichester Harbour.
 Although there are no regulatory standards for such waters, the council use the EU Bathing Water Standards as a guide.
 These standards can be readily interpreted by harbour users.
 However, these can only be viewed as an indicator of potential pollution levels as the standards can only officially be applied to EU designated bathing waters.